By Michelle Railey

 Because children are our future.
 Treat them well and let them lead the way.

-Which is approximately the moment at which Warty Wanda, hallowed be her name, loses her mind.
+Which is approximately the moment in the song at which Warty Wanda, hallowed be her name, loses her mind.

 “That song doesn’t celebrate Jesus.”